 The following types of issues may be prevented by testing your course in SCORM Cloud prior to publishing it within the Cornerstone LMS:

 - Content issues affecting user experience

 - Administrator is not familiar with LMS/SCORM guidelines and practices

 Most course completion issues (where a user believes they have completed the course but the course is not showing as "Completed" on their transcript) arise from the course being architected or published out of the authoring tool incorrectly.
 Since there are so many different authoring tools available commercially, troubleshooting this particular issue can be problematic.
 However, there are a few rules of thumb that clients can follow to avoid this issue:

 - LMS Reporting - When publishing a course from the authoring tool, many tools provide a choice of “reporting status” to the LMS.
-For example, Articulate’s tools like Presenter and Storyline provide four options for LMS Reporting, including "Passed/Incomplete," "Passed/Failed," "Completed/Incomplete," and “Completed/Failed.”
+For example, a course building tool may provide options for LMS reporting, such as “Passed/Incomplete,” “Passed/Failed," "Completed/Incomplete," and “Completed/Failed.”
 We have found that options which include the terms "Passed" and "Failed" could introduce completion issues on users' transcripts, so in this instance we recommend the use of the "Completed/Incomplete" option.

 - Test the course using SCORM Cloud in Frameset mode to ensure your course functions as expected.
 Click here to visit the SCORM website and learn how to test your course using SCORM Cloud.

 - Always provide a way for the user to easily exit the course.
 This is usually implemented in the form of an button or link that's always available in the course shell.